Today–all my friends who love libraries–I’m going to tell you a secret that will make you very happy.

 How to recommend an ebook from your computer:

 1. Brute force method: Login to your local libary online.
 Find Overdrive.
 Type the title into Overdrive’s search box.
-If the library doesn’t own it, you can click on the red or orange “Recommend”.
+If the library doesn’t own it, you can click on “Recommend”.
 (See below for an example ;)) Your favorite authors will thank you forever!!

-In case you’re interested, here’s the new, updated cover with a bit more information about the book:
+In case you’re interested, here’s a bit more information about the book:

 If you enjoy visiting Cochem castle as much as I do, you might like the story of this inventor princess.